 Someone to Trust

-Sharkey’s findings validate what many local community leaders know to be true about the relationship between neighborhood development and violent crime.
+As Emily Badger writes in the New York Times, Sharkey’s findings validate what community leaders across the country know to be true about the relationship between neighborhood development and violent crime.
 While many of the active nonprofit organizations in Harrisburg aren’t explicitly involved in violence prevention, their leaders recognize that, by providing essential services to their community—including mentorship, education and beautification—they’ve become participants in the fight against crime.

 “Nurturing relationships and building community is an absolute prerequisite to keep violence from occurring,” said Scott Dunwoody, executive director of Bethesda Mission.
 “We’re reaching out into the community one man, woman and child at a time.”